holmrenser/IOGA/README.md

 ###TODO:
 * BBmap outputs per contig coverage stats, need to use this in determining chloroplast inverted repeats
 * A final step that blasts the assembly agains the input reference to filter out contigs with no hits at all is still required
-* Random subsampling to counter excessive coverage is not implemented, if your sample has a lot of organellar reads, use ```seqtk sample [reads.fastq] 1000000 > [1million.reads.fastq]```to reduce excessive coverage
+* Random subsampling to counter excessive coverage is not implemented.
+If your sample has a lot of organellar reads, you probably want to reduce the number of reads to work with.
+This is generally the case, and it also speeds things up considerably, so you might want to do it anyway.
+Use ```seqtk sample [reads.fastq] 1000000 > [1million.reads.fastq]```to reduce excessive coverage.